 Ragdoll Cat Grooming

 Ragdolls are known for their distinctive good looks.
 The typical Ragdoll has a siamese-like pointed coat and has semi-long, fine hair.
 They don’t need as much grooming as a other longhaired breeds such as Persians, but they do need a moderate amount, a couple of times a week.
 Ensuring you have the right grooming tools is essential for keeping your cat’s coat healthy, knot-free and shiny.
-The Catit Longhair Grooming Kit features all the cat brushes, combs and clippers you will need.
+Ensure you have a range oc combs and brushes to enable you to keep their coats tangle free and smooth.

 Grooming is a really good way to bond with your kitten.
 Start from the first week you get them home so it becomes normal to them and always brush them when they are relaxed, with gentle strokes.
 A good grooming regime will help stop shedding and hairballs developing too.